By Diana Hsieh

 Erosophia hosted this week's Objectivist Roundup.
 If you're interested in seeing the latest and best from Objectivist bloggers, go take a look!

-Also, in my live Philosophy in Action Webcast on Sunday morning, I'll answer questions on the wisdom of friends with benefits, obligations to help others in need, supporting political compromises, lying to a dying person, and more.
-It's on Sunday, 27 November 2011 at 8 am PT / 9 am MT / 10 am CT / 11 am ET at www.PhilosophyInAction.com.
-Please join me for this hour of lively discussion, where we'll apply rational principles to the challenges of living virtuous and happy lives!
+Also, in my live Philosophy in Action Webcast on Sunday morning, I'll answer questions on being pragmatic, feigning indifference to attract a man, explaining atheism, "ignostic" versus "atheist", and more.
+As always, it's on Sunday, 29 January 2012 at 8 am PT / 9 am MT / 10 am CT / 11 am ET at www.PhilosophyInAction.com/live.
+Please join us for this hour of lively discussion, where we apply rational principles to the challenges of living virtuous, happy, and free lives!

 Here are the questions that I'll answer this week: